 First, let’s address the elephant in the room.
 Money.
 Welders tend to earn a very nice income, and the pay tends to grow with years of experience and on more restricted job sites.

-In 2020, welders earned an average of $46,690, according to the Bureau of Labor Statistics.
-In fact, the top 10 percent of welders earned $66,250 or more in 2020.
+In 2021, welders earned an average of $48,290, according to the Bureau of Labor Statistics.
+In fact, the top 10 percent of welders earned $59,720 or more in 2021.
 And as mentioned, you can earn much more if you choose to pursue a uniquely specialized field in welding.
-In 2020, welders specializing in Electric Power Generation made an average of $77,620 (bls.gov).
-Some welding careers pay even more, with military support welders making an income of six figures-plus!
+For instance, in 2021, welders specializing in Ship and Boat Building made an average of $63,110 (bls.gov).
+If you are someone who can see yourself enjoying a specialization, it can be a great investment for your future.

 Next, consider how much you want to invest into learning, and long it can take.
 Does welding still make sense for you?

-While that is no small amount, it’s a fraction of what you’d spend earning a four-year degree!
-And remember, costs can vary significantly based off of location, level of diploma or degree, scholarships, and other forms of assistance.
+While that is no small amount, it’s a fraction of what is typically spent earning a four-year degree.
+And remember, costs can vary significantly based off of location, level of diploma or degree, scholarships, and other forms of financial assistance.

 Additionally, welding training programs are often expedited.
 Through one of our partner schools, you can complete your training and be career-ready in as few as 10 months!